Nick-Nyler/Virtulearn/README.md

 ### Enrollment Management:
 - Enroll students in courses, optionally linking to a specific instructor and specifying an enrollment date.
 - List all enrollments with student name, course title, instructor, and date.
-- Find enrollment details by ID.
+- Find enrollment details by ID or email.
 - Delete enrollments.

 ### Database Management: